The Sons of Liberty use of the 9 Red & White Alternating Stripe Flag

 If we look back in time and take an 18th century view, this was still considered a “Scots War” on both sides of the Atlantic.
 In America the Scottish Gentry controlled most of the shipping trade in arboriculture and agriculture through Chesapeake Bay Company.
 In Scotland and England social clubs with influential political gentry were secret Jacobite sympathizers who constantly worked against the King.
 Influential Jacobite Propaganda mechanisms such as, newspapers, and journal articles were giving social direction for Jacobite sympathy.
 This was supported by easy ancient Egyptian & Roman culture symbols that were universally understood.
 The Liberty Cap & Pole, and the Snake of Charles the I & II were re-used from earlier Jacobite uprisings.
-Prince Edward Stuart in 1745/6 used these symbols as a form of rebellion toward the House of Hanover George II for Clan Resistance and Restoration of the House of Stuart.
+Prince Edward Stuart in 1745/6 used these symbols in a printed propaganda campaign against the English Crown.
+He geared his propaganda campaign in hopes of Scottish Clan leaders support and European nobility alliances for the Restoration of the House of Stuart.
 Going from European palace to palace gaining support while promising Clan leaders equal rights and liberties under a Stuart controlled British throne.

 The 13 Stripes in the American Flag has several meanings which is like a multi-layer allusion which talks to several audiences.
 The first is a religious representation of Jesus and his 12 apostles.
 The second would be more contemporary to the era and would be the King of England and his 12 Sir Knights of the Order of the Garter.
 The third is a little more tricker, but more relevant if your a Jacobite fighting the new war of independence in 1775.
 The 13 Stripes was to signify the Restitution of Prince Edward Stuart to the British throne and replacing the power structure of the Hanoverian Order of the Garter Knights who came into political power during George I reign.
 This would include the Restoration of Clan leaders powers within Scotland which were stripped away since the dethronement of James VII & II in 1698.